What Customers Think About Call Center Scripts: 2014 vs. 2018

 Does it improve your call experience when the customer service agent doesn’t sound like they’re reading from a script?

-We thought that if we asked the question too directly—“Do you dislike speaking with call center agents who sound scripted?”—we’d get too many automatic “Yes” responses.
-So we rephrased the question to focus on improvement.
+In 2014, the answer was a clear “Yes.”
 Over two-thirds of the respondents (69 percent) said their customer service experience is improved when the agent doesn’t sound like they are reading from a script.
 In 2018, the answer was an even more resounding yes!

 The next step was to gauge how much a customer’s call experience is improved when the agents don’t sound scripted.
 (After all, if call centers are going to consider changing a central component of their management and training, the incentive will need to be big.)
 For this we asked:

-How much does it improve your experience calling customer service if the agent doesn’t sound like they’re reading from a script?
+How much does it improve your experience if it doesn’t sound like the agent is reading from a script?

 Customer service agents are trained to communicate to the customer that they care.
 They use lines such as, “I understand that can be very frustrating” and “I understand how that must make you feel” when dealing with angry and frustrated customers.
 How well does this work?
 We asked our survey-takers:

-Which of the following makes you feel like a customer service agent really cares about your call?
+Which of the following make you feel like a customer service agent really cares about your call?

 Surprisingly, claiming to understand how a customer feels—the strategy which is specifically designed to make the agent sound caring—tends to have the opposite effect.
 The reason for this likely has to do with inflection.